Craig Harms, Head

 Students may earn a BS degree in Kinesiology or BS dual degree with majors in nutrition and kinesiology.

-Kinesiology majors must take a minimum of 36 kinesiology hours that include 18 hours from the lower-level core, and 18 hours from the upper level core with a requirement of one of the physiology course options, one of the exercise behavioral science course options, and 12 credit hours of 300 level or above Kinesiology courses, with at least 3 of the 12 elective hours being a 600 or higher level course, plus 3 credit hours in Human Nutrition.
+Kinesiology majors must take a minimum of 39 kinesiology hours that include 18 hours from the lower-level core, and 21 hours from the upper level core with a requirement of one of the physiology course options, one of the exercise behavioral science course options, and 15 credit hours of 300 level or above Kinesiology courses, with at least 3 of the 15 elective hours being a 600 or higher level course.

 A minimum grade of C and GPA of 2.2 are required for all kinesiology courses meeting degree requirements.